rainmanwy/robotframework-SikuliLibrary/README.md

 pip install robotframework-SikuliLibrary
 ```
 * If target OS is Linux, please download linux version from [pypi](https://pypi.python.org/pypi/robotframework-SikuliLibrary)
-* Note: pypi version is not latest version, if you want to use latest version, please check "Build With Maven"
+* Note: pypi version may not latest version, if you want to use latest version, please check "Build With Maven"
 ### Build With Maven
 * Clone this project, and execute maven package command
 * One zip file will be created in "target" folder, could unzip this file and add to PYTHONPATH